-In addition, the SESC will verify whether widely exposed advertisements to investors include any misleading indications regarding investment returns, market factors and the state of orders.
+Moreover, the SESC will verify whether widely exposed advertisements to investors, solicitation material, include any misstatements or misleading indications regarding investment returns, market factors and the state of orders.
 The SESC will also examine the establishment of the troubleshooting system important for investor protection.